aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/02-permissions.md

 ## Managing and Governing Your DAO

-At Aragon, we believe that **DAOs are simply permission management systems**.
+At Aragon, we believe that **DAOs are permission management systems**.
 Permissions between contracts and wallets allow a DAO to manage and govern its actions.

 Here, you will learn how the permissions in aragonOS work how they can be granted and revoked from wallets and contracts, and managed through the DAO.